spf13/cobra/site/content/user_guide.md

 cmd.SetUsageTemplate(s string)
 ```

+Note that templates specified with `SetUsageTemplate` are evaluated using
+`text/template` which can increase the size of the compiled executable.

 ## Version Flag

 Cobra adds a top-level '--version' flag if the Version field is set on the root command.
 Running an application with the '--version' flag will print the version to stdout using
 the version template.
 The template can be customized using the
 `cmd.SetVersionTemplate(s string)` function.

+Note that templates specified with `SetVersionTemplate` are evaluated using
+`text/template` which can increase the size of the compiled executable.

 ## Error Message Prefix